Icewav3/Unity-Web-Build-Tutorial/README.md

 By the end of this section of the guide you will have a working embedded game on your webpage that can is handled in an Iframe.

 # Step 1 - Moving the Build
-Firstly navigate to the build folder from the prior steps, this is usually located in the following directory, if you have installed everything in their default paths
+Firstly navigate to the build folder from the prior steps, this is usually located in the following directory (Given everything is installed everything in their default paths)

 ```
 C:\Users\<YourUsername>\Documents\Unity Projects\<YourProjectName>\Build\
 ```
-This is what your folder should look like
+This is what the build folder should look like

 ![image](https://github.com/user-attachments/assets/0eed0306-032a-4047-85e0-180c62d24cc6)